Free Health Screening

 Our full diagnostic services include:

-The Miners Clinic of Colorado benefit counselors will also review your results to determine if you may be eligible to file for Federal Black Lung Benefits or radiation exposure benefits.
+The Miners Clinic benefit counselors will also review your results to determine if you may be eligible to file for Federal Black Lung Benefits or radiation exposure benefits.

 What will a medical screening cost me?

-Your confidential screening at the Miners Clinic of Colorado is FREE.
+Your confidential screening at the Miners Clinic is FREE.
 These services are paid for by federally funded grants.

-If you need additional diagnostic testing or treatment, those costs will not be covered by Miners Clinic of Colorado.
+If you need additional diagnostic testing or treatment, those costs will not be covered by Miners Clinic.
 If you do not have insurance and are unable to pay, Miners Clinic staff will help you find the care you need.

 Where can I have a free screening?

 The Miners Clinic has appointments year-round at National Jewish Health in Denver.
 We also hold annual outreach clinics in partnership with local hospitals in Craig, Montrose, and Pueblo, Colorado; Page, Arizona and in Casper, Wyoming.

 March 18-21, 2014 - Montrose, CO - download Montrose clinic flyer (pdf)

 To learn more about our outreach clinics, please call us at 303.270.2609, or toll free at 1.877.255.LUNG (1.877.255.5864).